Get a property report and suburb profile for any property in Upper Coomera

 Upper Coomera demographics

 Upper Coomera, located in the northern part of the Gold Coast, is a thriving suburb known for its family-friendly environment and rapid development.
-With a population of 27,180 and a median age of 33, it attracts a youthful demographic, including many young families and professionals.
-The suburb's proximity to both Brisbane and the Gold Coast makes it an ideal location for those seeking a balance between urban convenience and suburban tranquility.
+With a population of 27,180 and a median age of 33, it is a youthful and vibrant community that attracts families and young professionals alike.
+The suburb's proximity to both Brisbane and the Gold Coast makes it an ideal location for those seeking a balance between urban convenience and a suburban lifestyle.

 Upper Coomera infrastructure, key developments and investment opportunities